jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

     (i) that the FMA may direct removal; and
     (ii) the reasons why it may exercise that power; and (b) the FMA gives the manager or the manager's representative an opportunity to make written submissions on the matter within that notice period.
+(2A) In addition, the FMA must not direct removal under subsection (1) in the prescribed circumstances.
+(2B) Before making a recommendation for regulations for the purposes of subsection (2A), the Minister must be satisfied that the regulations are necessary or desirable for the purpose of enabling a recognition regime or an application regime (or both) to be implemented under subpart 6 of Part 9.
 (3) The FMA may direct that a registered scheme be registered as a particular type of scheme on the written request of the manager of the scheme if the FMA is satisfied that the scheme meets the registration requirements for that type of scheme that apply to it under sections 128 to 132.
 (4) A direction under subsection (1)﻿(a) in relation to the removal of a registration as a restricted scheme must not take effect before the expiry of 6 months after the direction is made (unless the manager consents to an earlier date).
 (5) If the FMA makes a direction under this section,—